8 Step Guide to Legacy Software Modernization

 5. Does maintaining outdated infrastructure cost more than modernizing it?

 If your answer to any or all of the above questions is a ‘yes’, then it’s time for your business to consider legacy software modernization.
-Most businesses consider approaching an IT consulting company to help initiate the process.
+Most businesses consider approaching an software development company to help initiate the process.

 How obsolete software develops is influenced by numerous things.
 Sometimes adding just one line of code may suffice, while other times you may need to completely reimplement the solution.
 It’s essential to choose the correct approach right from the beginning.
 There are two kinds of approaches: revolutionary and evolutionary.
 Let’s have a look at both of them: